Redditor Asks If She's An A**hole For Putting A Raincoat On Her Cat

 1. Cats wouldn't allow anything on them that they didn't like

-2. Cats will clearly make sure if something you're putting on them displeases them
+2. Cats will clearly let you know if something you're putting on them displeases them

 Studies in animal behavior suggest that while some pets may tolerate clothing, others experience discomfort, which can lead to behavioral issues.